Ellinikon International Airport: History

 Built in 1938, Ellinikon International Airport was originally called Kalamaki Airfield.
 Following the German invasion of Greece in 1941, Kalamaki Airfield was used as a Luftwaffe air base during the occupation.
 After World War II, the Greek government allowed the United States to use the airport from 1945 until 1993.
 Known as Hassani Airport in 1945, it was used by the United States Army Air Forces (USAF) as early as 1 October 1945 as a base of operations for Air Transport Command flights between Rome, Italy, and points in the Middle East.
 By agreement with Greece, the USAF operated out of the airport for over four decades.
 In 1988, in one of the first projects for the eventual bid for the 1996 Summer Olympics, the Greek government decided not to renew the agreement, as technical and security issues prevented the airport's modernization and expansion.
-Additionally, it was considered one of the most difficult and risky airports in the world for take-offs and landings because of the natural characteristics of the region (a short and small runway on a narrow strip of flat land between the Aegean Sea and the mountains of the Peloponnese).
+Additionally, it was considered one of the most difficult and risky airports in the world for take-offs and landings because of the natural characteristics of the region (a short and small runway on a narrow strip of flat land between the Aegean Sea and the mountains surrounding the Attiki basin, particularly Mt.
+Hymmetus.
 After the non-renewal of the agreement, a series of feasibility studies began on the possibility of a deactivation of the airport and the construction of a new one.
 Three years after the withdrawal of the agreement, the USAF concluded its operations after the end of the Gulf War.

 The airport was the base of operations for the Greek national carrier Olympic Airways.
 The airport had two terminals: the West Terminal for Olympic Airways, and the East Terminal for all other carriers.
 The East Terminal building was designed between 1960 and 1969 by Finnish architect Eero Saarinen.
 Just before its closure in 2001, the airport recorded a 15.6% growth rate over its previous year, serving 13.5 million passengers per year and handling 57 airlines flying to 87 destinations.
 The airport's official capacity was 11 million passengers per year.

 The airport was closed on 28 March 2001.
 The last aircraft to depart from Ellinikon was an Olympic Airways Boeing 737 bound for Thessaloníki.
 All flights were transferred to the new Athens International Airport, located 20 km east of the city in Spata.

+Redevelopment

+A large part of the airport is still derelict, and old aircraft and airport vehicles can still be seen on the site.
+The site has been used as a camp for immigrants and refugees.
 The Civil Aviation Museum operated out of the West Terminal from April 2011 until 2018.
 The Olympic Airways Employees’ Cultural Center (POLKEOA) hopes to reopen a museum showcasing its collection of Olympic Airways memorabilia and aircraft.

-A large part of the airport is still derelict, and old aircraft and airport vehicles can still be seen on the site.
-The site has been used as a camp for immigrants and refugees.

-Redevelopment